What Goes in Each Section of an Argumentative Essay Outline

 - Closing thought

-- [List all sources in MLA format as you add them to the outline, don't leave this for last]
+Works Cited [List all sources in MLA format as you add them to the outline , don't leave this for last]

 AP Lang Argumentative Essay Outline

-The AP graders score on three things: thesis quality, evidence and commentary, and sophistication of argument.
+An AP Lang argumentative essay outline is built for a 40-minute timed exam and graders score on three things: thesis quality, evidence and commentary, and sophistication of argument.

 Introduction (target: 3–4 sentences)